gpunalkar/classAngular/README.md

 a. app.run - one time execute code
 b. app.config - define the route, Provider inject in app.config (ex RouteProvider)

+ex:
 http
 http.get
 http.post

 Some service retuns the functions or objects.
 Service we need just defined & that will called with inculde.
 Service always retunrns the functionality.

+1. Angular Services are substute . that are wired together using dependency injections.
+2. Services are used to organized & share code across the appp
+3. Angular Service are
+   a. lessyly intitinal (when it is injected or component depends on it[cotroller directiv])
+   b.
+Singleton -  each componant refer is single refrence of the service.
+   c.